HuffPost: History

 The Huffington Post subsumed many of AOL's Voices properties, including AOL Black Voices, which was established in 1995 as Blackvoices.com, and AOL Latino, Impact (launched in 2010 as a partnership between Huffington Post and Causecast), Women, Teen, College, Religion, and the Spanish-language Voces (en español).
 The Voices brand was expanded in September 2011 with the launch of Gay Voices, dedicated to LGBT-relevant articles.

 By late 2013, the website operated as a "stand-alone business" within AOL, taking control of more of its own business and advertising operations, and directing more effort towards securing "premium advertising".

 In June 2015, Verizon Communications acquired AOL for US$4.4 billion and the site became a part of Verizon Media.

 Huffington resigned to pursue other ventures and was succeeded as editor-in-chief by Lydia Polgreen in December 2016.

-In April 2017, Polgreen announced the company would rebrand, changing its official full name to HuffPost, with changes also to the design of its website and logo and content and reporting.
+In April 2017, Polgreen announced the company would rebrand, changing its official full name to HuffPost, with changes to the design of its website and logo, and content and reporting.

 On January 24, 2019, 20 employees were laid off as a part of Verizon Media laying off 7% of its staff.
 The opinion and health sections were eliminated.
 Pulitzer Prize finalist Jason Cherkis lost his job.

 On March 6, 2020, Polgreen announced that she would step down as editor-in-chief to become the head of content at Gimlet Media.

-On November 19, 2020, it was announced that BuzzFeed had agreed to acquire HuffPost from Verizon Media in a stock deal.
-Later in November 2020, HuffPost shut down its India operation after six years.
+In November 2020, HuffPost shut down its India operation after six years.
 According to some media reports, the acquisition did not include the India site due to regulations barring foreign ownership of Indian Digital Media.

-On February 16, 2021, BuzzFeed's acquisition of HuffPost officially closed.
-On March 9, 2021, BuzzFeed CEO Jonah Peretti said that the company had lost "around $20 million" during the previous year.
-The same day, it was announced that HuffPost Canada would be shut down and immediately ceased publishing.
+On February 16, 2021, BuzzFeed acquired HuffPost from Verizon Media in a stock deal.
+On March 9, 2021, BuzzFeed CEO Jonah Peretti said that the company had lost "around $20 million" during the previous year, and HuffPost Canada was shut down and ceased publishing.